exchangegroup/braintree-framework-builder/README.md

 # Using Braintree iOS SDK without Cocoa Pods

 This guide shows how to build a Braintree framework from Braintree iOS SDK sources.
-Once built, you will be able to just drag `Braintree.framework` to any of your apps, Objective-C or Swift.
+You will be able to intall Braintree SDK to any of your apps just by draggin the `Braintree.framework` file into the "Embedded Binaries" section of your project.

 ### Create new Application project